-• Submit treatment authorization requests and program enrollment notifications.
+• Submit treatment authorization requests and notifications of treatment.

-- Check detailed claim status. - Review remittance advices. - View authorizations and program enrollment notifications on the detailed, line level. - Check detailed eligibility and member information, including primary care provider (PCP) assignment, other insurance, and benefits. - Create and print PCP rosters. - Search and verify ICD-10, CPT, HCPCS, revenue codes and modifiers.
+- Check detailed claim status. - Review remittance advices. - View authorizations and notifications of treatment on the detailed, line level. - Check detailed eligibility and member information, including primary care provider (PCP) assignment, other insurance, and benefits. - Create and print PCP rosters. - Search and verify ICD-10, CPT, HCPCS, revenue codes and modifiers.

 The preferred method of submission for all services is via Connect.
 For services that require prior authorization (PA), providers will submit requests and include clinical documentation to support medical necessity review.
-For services that do not require a PA, but still require an entry into Connect for payment, reporting and tracking purposes, providers will submit a program enrollment notification in Connect.
+For services that do not require a PA, but still require an entry into Connect for payment, reporting and tracking purposes, providers will submit notifications of treatment in Connect.
 Notifications do not require clinical documentation or review and are entered in Connect for payment purposes.
 Under most conditions the notifications are auto approved.
 If there are any questions regarding the submission, CareOregon will reach out to clarify before processing.
-Self-entered authorizations should be entered/ requested no later than 45 days from the start of services.
+Selfentered authorizations should be entered/requested no later than 45 days from the start of services.

-For providers that don't yet have access to Connect and need to submit a request for services can do so by using the appropriate form listed below and faxing to 503-416-4727.
+Providers that do not have access to Connect yet that need to submit a request for services can do so by using the appropriate form listed below and faxing to 503-416-4727.